 The WAVR-21 – Workplace Assessment of Violence Risk – is a 21-item coded instrument for the structured assessment of workplace and campus targeted violence risk.

 First published in 2007 by its co-developers, Drs.
 Stephen White and Reid Meloy, the WAVR-21 reflects the authors’ extensive case and forensic experience and a thorough review of the research and clinical literature.
-The WAVR is now in its third edition, published in 2016.
+Now in its third edition, the evidence-based methodology of the WAVR-21 has been released in the form of a secure, browser-based application.

 - Who may use the WAVR-21?
 The WAVR-21 may be used by the members of multi-disciplinary threat assessment and management (TAM) teams who typically work in organizations, as well as by risk assessment mental health professionals who consult or conduct formal assessments in work or campus settings.
 Workplace violence security consultants will also find the WAVR helpful, as will law enforcement professionals who assist the organizations in their communities.